 AeroPress Coffee Maker Tutorial

-The Aerobie AeroPress is a single-cup coffee brewing system that will provide excellent use when traveling or even as your solution for quality office coffee.
-The system is priced between $25 and $30 which I find reasonable.
+The Aerobie AeroPress is a single-cup coffee brewing system that is excellent for traveling or as a solution for quality office coffee.
+The system is priced between $25 and $30, which I find reasonable.
 In addition to the core brewing system, you will get 350 AeroPress filters and a holder for them.

 The device shares similarities with several other coffee brewing methods.
 It uses a plunger to force water through the coffee, which will be familiar to French press users.
-The pressurization that occurs in the plunging action is similar to an espresso machine.
-That said, let me be clear: this is neither an espresso machine nor a press pot.
+The pressurization in the plunging action is similar to that of an espresso machine.
+Let me be clear: this is neither an espresso machine nor a press pot.
 Compared to other brewing methods, I find the richness of flavor comparable to French press coffee, while the smoothness is more like a Cafe Americano.

 This AeroPress brewing system makes coffee by forcing water through the coffee under pressure.
-The result is a concentrated brew of coffee that you can then do different things with.
+The result is a concentrated brew of coffee that you can then use for different purposes.
 These instructions focus on brewing the coffee and then diluting it with hot water to normal strength.

 aeropress coffee maker